For Ocracoke news, click here

-And, ironically, this was the case for some canines during the power outage that began Thursday, July 27, to when the island’s power was fully restored two days later via back-up generators.
+And, sadly, this was the case for some canines during the power outage that began Thursday, July 27, 2017, to when the island’s power was fully restored two days later via back-up generators.

 That Thursday until Saturday evening, temperatures were about 88 degrees, but, as is typical on high heat days, the real-feel is several degrees higher.

 After visitors were evacuated and islanders received the back-up power, at least one island dog had died from the heat–a bulldog.